rhaker/react-native-select-contact-address-ios/readme.md

 Try rebuilding the app if this occurs.

+This module needs to be updated to support the new ios9 Contacts framework.

 # Acknowledgements

 Special thanks to James Ide for his post on async modules.
 Special thanks to spikef for his react-native-phone-picker.
 Thanks to Brent Vatne for his posts on creating a react native packager.
 Some portions of this code have been based on answers from stackoverflow.
 This package also owes a special thanks to the tutorial by Jay Garcia at Modus Create on how to create a custom react native module.